Uninsured drivers in Connecticut

 Ability to drive safely

-First, the bad news from the National Highway Traffic Safety Administration: In 2012, 236 people lost their lives in car accidents in Connecticut, and about 30 percent of those deaths were speed related.
-Now, the good news: Connecticut's overall traffic fatality rate (per 100,000 people) was 6.57 for the same year, well below the national average of 10.69.
+According to the National Highway Traffic Safety Administration, 248 people lost their lives in car accidents in Connecticut in 2014.
+The good news: Connecticut's overall traffic fatality rate (per 100,000 people) was 6.90 for the same year, well below the national average of 10.25.

 Protecting teen drivers